neuronlabs/neuronlabs.github.io/neuron-core/query/sorts.md

 By default scope sorts by the primary field values in ascending order.

-In order to sort the results by other fields, `SortBy` scope method should be used.
+In order to sort the results by other fields, use the scope's `Sort` method.

 The function takes multiple string 'fields' as an arguments.
 By default each sort field would be in `ascending` order.
 In order to change it into `descending` order the `-` sign should be used before given 'field'.